How To Look At A House

 One final note: the gas appliance connector should not be installed where it can be easily damaged.
 In the photo below, the door to the utility room swings up against the appliance connector each time it is opened.

-See our blog post ”How can I tell the difference between Corrugated Stainless Steel Tubing (CSST) and a Flexible Appliance Connector (FAC)?" for more on this subject.
+See our blog posts Can you install a flexible gas appliance connector in an exterior location? and ”How can I tell the difference between Corrugated Stainless Steel Tubing (CSST) and a Flexible Appliance Connector (FAC)?" for more on this subject.

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •